 What does our data tell us could be improved on?

-- 70% of students are interested and motivated in their learning. - 61% of students believe there are clear rules and expectations for classroom behaviour. - 74% of students of students feel that learning time is relevant, rigorous and effective.
+- 70% of students are interested and motivated in their learning. - 61% of students believe there are clear rules and expectations for classroom behaviour. - 49% of students had positive homework behaviours

 Alberta Education Assurance Measure Results